What is the OAT?

-At least one year of college education, which should include courses in biology, general chemistry, organic chemistry and physics, is required prior to taking the OAT.
-Most students, however, elect to complete two or more years of college prior to taking the exam.
+Successful participants who take the OAT typically complete at least one year of college education, including courses in biology, general and organic chemistry, and physics.
+Most applicants complete two or more years of colleges before taking the test.

 When is the OAT examination administered?

 The OAT exam is computerized and examinees are allowed to take the OAT an unlimited number of times but must wait at least 90 days between testing dates.
 However, only scores from the four most recent attempts and the total number of attempts will be reported.